 - Cemal Burak Tansel – ‘Rethinking State Formation in Turkey: A Historical Materialist Analysis’ (completed in August 2015).

 - Akif Avci – ‘The Shift in Turkish Foreign Trade Policy and the Changing Relationship between Turkish Business Associations and the State during the AKP era’ (registered full time since September 2015, first supervisor);

 - Pei May Lee – Assessing Chinese development in the global economy (registered full time since September 2014; first supervisor);

 - Egni Malo – ‘Gramsci and neo-Gramscian schloarship in the shadows of leftist tradition: to what purpose?’ (registered part time since September 2015, first supervisor);

 - Ozgun Tursun – Rethinking the Decline of Hegemony: historical comparison between British belle époque and American longue durée (registered full time since September 2014; second supervisor).

-- Weghmann, Vera – ‘Employability for the benefit of all?’ (registered full time since September 2012, first supervisor).
+- Kayhan Valadbaygi – ‘Globalisation in the Periphery: Neo-Liberal Restructuring in Iran’ (registered full time since September 2015; first supervisor).